wp-plugins/media-file-renamer/readme.txt

 == Frequently Asked Questions ==

+= In the Media Library, the "File name" is wrong! = Yes, this is a WordPress issue.
+This "File name" doesn't come from the real filename but from a database entry called GUID.
+This GUID should be unique and is only managed by WordPress.
+Before, the plugin used to modify this GUID accordingly but recently WordPress tries to prevent the plugins to do so.
+After some research, it appears that modifying this GUID is a very bad idea after all (please check this URL: http://pods.io/2013/07/17/dont-use-the-guid-field-ever-ever-ever/).
+Media File Manager will not do anything to the GUID from now.

 = I donated, can I get rid of the donation button? = Of course.
 I don't like to see too many of those buttons neither ;) You can disable the donation buttons from all my plugins by adding this to your wp-config.php:
 `define('WP_HIDE_DONATION_BUTTONS', true);`